-Stay the course: Vigilance urged as coronavirus curve flattens in New York
+'You can't relax': Vigilance urged as New York sees signs of coronavirus flattening

-WASHINGTON/NEW YORK (Reuters) - Americans must persevere with social distancing now that their efforts are showing signs of slowing the spread of coronavirus, U.S. medical and state officials said on Thursday, as New York posted another spike in deaths while hospitalizations ebbed.
+NEW YORK (Reuters) - Americans must persevere with social distancing now that their efforts are showing signs of slowing the spread of coronavirus, U.S. medical and state officials said on Thursday, as New York hospitalizations ebbed while the state’s death toll spiked again.

-In a sign that the disease’s curve was flattening in New York, the epicenter of the U.S. outbreak, New York Governor Andrew Cuomo said new hospitalizations fell to a fresh low of 200.
+New York Governor Andrew Cuomo said new cases in hospitals fell to a fresh low of 200 in a sign that the disease’s curve was flattening in the state, the epicenter of the U.S. outbreak.
 But at the same time, the state recorded a record-high 799 deaths on Wednesday, for a total of 7,067.

-“We are flattening the curve by what we’re doing and we’re flattening the curve so far,” Cuomo said, referring to the shape of a graph showing the number of new cases.
 “You can’t relax.
-The flattening of the curve last night happened because of what we did yesterday.”
+The flattening of the curve last night happened because of what we did yesterday,” Cuomo said, referring to the shape of graphs tracking new cases.

 Several officials have hailed the apparent success of mitigation efforts as reflected in death projections that have been scaled down to 60,000 from more than 100,000.
 Still, Anthony Fauci, the nation’s top U.S. infectious disease expert, said it was important that people continue to stay home.